Partner - Client Development Colorado Springs

 - Western Washington University – Bellingham, WA – B.A., Communications, 1999

-Ben Brightwell is a senior associate at Burnham Law, working out of the Colorado Springs Branch.
+Ben Brightwell is a Partner at Burnham Law, working out of the Colorado Springs Branch.
 With broad experience in all phases of matrimonial litigation, Ben is licensed in New York, Connecticut, and Colorado, and has a comprehensive background in handling high-conflict cases.
 Ben specializes in high net-worth divorces and has served as Guardian ad Litem in Connecticut, serving children in high-conflict custody cases.

 Ben graduated from Western Washington University with a bachelor’s degree in Communications before attending law school at Wake Forest University.
 While in law school, Ben was a member of a moot court team that went on to win the National Family Law Moot Court Competition held at Albany Law School.
 After graduating, Ben served as a Special Master, helping to mediate divorce cases in counties across Connecticut.
 A Connecticut Super Lawyer from 2014 to 2017, Ben eventually became trial counsel in a case that created a new law in the states of Connecticut and Massachusetts, concerning how trust interests can be apportioned in a divorce case.